monash-human-power/MHP-website/src/markdown/about.md

     href: /bike
     id: bike
   - heading: The Competitions
-    description: MHP participates in several HPV competitions in Australia and around the world, such as the World Human Powered Speed Challenge in Nevada.
+    description: MHP participates in several HPV competitions in Australia and around the world, such as the World Human Powered Speed ChalMaking something we can all be proud oflenge in Nevada.
     buttonText: See the Competitions
     image: ../images/battle_mountain_2020_poster4.jpg
     href: /competitions